jloveric/high-order-layers-torch/README.md

 ## Notes

 Recently the paper [KAN: Kolmogorov–Arnold Networks](https://arxiv.org/pdf/2404.19756) was published (9 years after the original implementation of the technique in this repo), where B-splines were used on the grid.
 I suspect the benefits/limitations when applied to real problems will be similar.

+This paper [Variations on the Chebyshev-Lagrange Activation Function](https://arxiv.org/abs/1906.10064) implements a linear extension to the values beyond [-1,1] so it might be interesting to investigate